solislemuslab/phylo-practicum/glemin-wheat/code/4-species-tree-concatenation.md

+---
+layout: default
+title: Species tree estimation
+parent: Glemin (Wheat)
+nav_order: 3
+---

-# Species tree via concatenation
+# 1. Species tree via concatenation

 There will be two types of concatenation:
 - full concatenation
 - 10Mb windows

-## Full concatenation
+## 1.1 Full concatenation

 The authors already provide the fully concatenated fasta file in `FullConcatenation_OneCopyGenes.zip` and when you unzip, you get `triticeae_allindividuals_OneCopyGenes.fasta`.
 We will run RAxML on this file following the details in the paper: "We inferred the phylogeny from this supermatrix with RAxML v8 using the GTR+Γ4 model and the fast-bootstrap option".